oknozor/toml-bombadil/README.md

 ## Example repositories

-If you use Bombadil please submit an issue, or a PR to update this section, we will be happy to reference your dotfiles here !
+If you use Bombadil please submit an issue, or a PR to update this section, we will be happy to reference your dotfiles here!

 - [https://github.com/oknozor/dotfiles](https://github.com/oknozor/dotfiles)
 - [https://github.com/mrkajetanp/dotfiles](https://github.com/mrkajetanp/dotfiles)
 - [https://github.com/HaoZeke/Dotfiles](https://github.com/HaoZeke/Dotfiles/tree/bombadil)

 ## Contributing

-Found a bug, have a suggestion for a new feature ?
+Found a bug, have a suggestion for a new feature?
 Please read the [contribution guideline](CONTRIBUTING.md) and submit an [issue](https://github.com/oknozor/toml-bombadil/issues).

 ## License